sunnyvalechha/Terraform/README.md

 * Contains a set of arguments in a key-value pair format
 * This data represents the configuration data.

-What information block contains - Information of the infrastructure of the platform Example, AWS, and the set of resources within that platform that we want to create.
+What information block contains - Information of the infrastructure of the platform, like AWS, and the set of resources within that platform that we want to create.

+**Arguments** are resource-specific.
+It is either optional or required.
+Terraform will give an error if the required argument is missing.

+**Attributes** are values exposed by a particular resource.
+A resource's attributes are assigned to it by the underlying cloud provider or API

+**Meta-arguments** Terraform-specific arguments

 Within the block, we can define the resource block, and inside the resource block, we specify the filename to be created as well as its contents.